hopkinton-independent-logo2x

 Susan Rothermich, retiring assistant superintendent of operations and finance, also was honored and praised for her abilities leading the district through major building projects and challenging budgets.

-Student representatives to the committee Ella Snyder and Ryan Click were recognized at their last meeting in those roles.
+The student representatives to the committee, Ella Snyder and Ryan Click, were recognized at their last meeting in those roles.

 Both students said they were honored and grateful for the opportunity to participate on the committee and share perspectives from their peers.

-In other business, the board revisited its earlier rating of “developing” in their evaluation of Bishop in the “shared vision” category.
+In other business, the committee revisited its earlier rating of “developing” in its evaluation of Bishop in the “shared vision” category.
 The committee was informed that the rating was erroneous and had to be “needs improvement,” or “proficient.”
 Members voted for the latter.

 0 Comments